som-shahlab/meds_reader/docs/source/supported.rst

 Data Types
 -----------

-MEDS is a very flexible format in that Events can have arbitrary custom properties of arbitrary pyarrow types.
+MEDS is a very flexible format in that Events can have custom properties of any pyarrow type.

 However, meds_reader currently only supports some pyarrow types.
-The supported types are listed below:

 .. role:: python(code)